-Following is a quick checklist of minimum requirements for the interview setup:
+The following is a quick checklist of minimum requirements for the interview setup:

 - Permanent structure near the playing field (preferred but not required) or

 - Temporary covered structure near playing field

 - Seating for a minimum of 25 media

 - Risers or an area with an unobstructed view for television cameras

 - Table for a minimum of 4-6 for the interviewees

 - Moderator

 - Pool reporter

 - Quote taker(s)

 - Sufficient amplification

 - Sufficient electrical outlets

-- Mult-Box (Provided by ESPN
+- Mult-Box (Provided by ESPN)

-- News Conference Backdrop that blank or institutional logos.
-No corporate logos should be place on the backdrop.
+- News conference backdrop that is blank or has institutional logos.
+No corporate logos should be placed on the backdrop.